Skip to Main Content

 A new discovery about the body’s autoimmune responses following a heart attack may lead to better treatments for patients, especially those with autoimmune diseases.

-The discovery of a novel protective mechanism that suppresses autoimmunity and inflammation in the heart after a heart attack was made in a pioneering study, led by Xiao Li, PhD, from the Gene Editing Lab at The Texas Heart Institute in collaboration with a team of international scientists.
+The discovery of a novel protective mechanism that suppresses autoimmunity and inflammation in the heart after a heart attack was made in a pioneering study, led by Xiao Li, PhD, from the Gene Editing Lab in collaboration with a team of international scientists.
 The study’s findings were recently published in the Journal Immunity.

 Heart attack-induced autoimmunity is transient and usually resolved because the heart must keep injury-induced autoimmunity in check to avoid inflammatory consequences that gradually lead to heart failure.
 The underlying mechanism was unknown until this groundbreaking study, showing that a protective mechanism is indeed inherently present.